The

 Gardenberg and Lichtenshteyn, two brothers.

-witness had, up until the liquidation of the ghetto, worked in Grabove (Grabowo)
+Our witness had, up until the liquidation of the ghetto, worked in Grabove (Grabowo)

 in the village.
 After the liquidation, he stayed in hiding both at a Gentile's